Michelle Legge

 Pancakeswap

 PancakeSwap is the most popular decentralized exchange for BNB Chain, letting investors trade BNB and other BEP-20 tokens easily.
 All you need to get started is a non-custodial wallet like Trust Wallet.
+As a decentralized exchange, PancakeSwap will never ask you for personal details, and no KYC is necessary.

 As well as trading, there are a number of other investment opportunities on the dex, including liquidity provision, farming, staking, and even a lottery.